remykarem/remykarem.github.io/books/src/crypto-book/src/preface.md

 Authenticity/authentication — proof that the item comes from a known source

-Confidentiality/Privacy — no one can read (and understand) the message in the item
+Confidentiality/Privacy/secrecy — no one can read (and understand) the message in the item

+Symmetry — if there is content encryption, is the same key used for both encryption and decryption?

+Randomisation - if there is content encryption, will the same plaintext yield different ciphertexts?

 Non-repudiation — the signer cannot deny that they signed (because...?)